Autism Back To School Tips

 Practice writing or typing

-Kids tend to do a lot less fine motor stuff over summer, spending their days running around or swimming or even playing Minecraft.
-It can be tricky to get back into the swing of using a pencil, so it’s a good idea to get them writing or drawing a bit in the weeks before school starts.
-For those with dysgraphia, encourage them to spend some time typing so they can express themselves more effectively when they’re back in the classroom.
+It can often be hard to get back into using fine motor skills after a break, so build up strength with writing or drawing in the weeks before school starts.
+For those with dysgraphia, encourage them to spend some time typing so they can express themselves more effectively when they get back into the classroom (e.g. writing about something they did on their break).

 Brush up on independence skills